curious-droid/curious-droid.github.io/_posts/2023-04-21-game-theory-pt1.md

 Where is the Nash Equilibrium?

-Weell, it was a trick question, there is no Nash Equilibrium in Rock Paper Scissors!
-We can show this more rigorously by noticing that at it is impossible for both players to be winning, hence at least one of the players would be able to improve their result by changing their move to one that would win instead.
+Well, it was kind of a trick question, there is no Nash Equilibrium in Rock Paper Scissors!
+Notice that at it is impossible for both players to be winning, hence at least one of the players would be able to improve their result by changing their move to one that would win instead—there is positive deviation.
 Therefore, no outcome can be the Nash Equilibrium.

 This makes a lot of sense, since Rock Paper Scissors is meant to be a random game—there is no single "optimal" move to play.
-If there was a Nash equilibrium, all players would play that strategy every time, and the game would be quite boring.
+If there was a Nash equilibrium, all players would play that strategy every time to maximize their score, and the game would be quite boring.

 But wait!
 We previously noticed that there does exist a optimal strategy for the first move in 007—could we then build a outcome table and find the Nash Equilibrium?

-# Back to 007
+## Back to 007

 Here's the outcome table for the first move of 007: